FICTION / EXPERIMENTAL FICTION

 –Steven Dunn, author of Potted Meat

 This wonderful book is made of lightning bolts and thunderclaps.
 Each page is a different kind of human storm.
 Some carry you up into the sky, others send the moon careening down to you.
-Hilary Leftwich is an extraordinary talent.
+Hillary Leftwich is an extraordinary talent.

 –Bud Smith, author of Calm Face and Work